H1d3r/TymSpecial/README.md

 #### Note:

-- Self-decrypting shellcode (i.e msfvenom -e function)is not supported as memory is allocated with RW permissions and then changed to RX after the shellcode has been written into memory to avoid RWX memory pages.
+- Self-decrypting shellcode (i.e msfvenom -e function) is not supported as memory is allocated with RW permissions and then changed to RX after the shellcode has been written into memory to avoid RWX memory pages.

 - Method 5 is not always guaranteed to work and should be targeted against processes with a high thread count and I/O. This is because APCs will not execute until the thread is in an alertable state.
 Within a local process such as method 2 this is not an issue as we can can force threads into an alertable state via NtTestAlert, however, forcing a remote process to flush it's APC queues is not possible (to my knowledge).
-Additionally, because an APC is queued into every thread it is likely you will get multiple callbacks.
+Additionally, because an APC is queued into every thread it is possible you will get multiple callbacks.

 ### Requirements